 - Mother’s maiden name, and much more.

 All of the above information can be used to commit identity theft.
 The severity of the crime could be anything from taking out bills in a child’s name to utilise their ‘clean’ credit score, to creating fake passports.
 Once children grow older, this information could also be used to gain access to email accounts, bank accounts, and more.

 There are other ways that identity thieves can gather information about children, too.
-For instance, they could coerce the information from children directly by pretending to be someone they can trust.
+For instance, they could coerce information from children directly by pretending to be someone they can trust.
 They could also attempt to access records that have not been properly disposed of.
-This can happen at home, at educational establishments, and everywhere in-between.
+This can happen at home, at educational establishments, and everywhere in between.